Justin-Sniesak/ai-infra-ops/03_hyperscale_GPU/README.md

 The project demonstrates advanced SRE capabilities in platform architecture, custom kernel tuning, and multi-vendor infrastructure-as-code (IaC).

 Please note: This script intentionally leans “WET” (not aggressively DRY) to keep the orchestration obvious during high-scale debugging.
+This repo optimizes for operational clarity and debuggability under scale constraints; refactors come after behavior is proven.

 **🚀 Architectural Overview**